 If MCS is to be effective, it is important that the quality of compliance should be evaluated on a regular basis.
 Most RFMOs have established compliance committees to review, analyse and assess the implementation of relevant conservation and management measures and to provide advice.
-Some RFMOs, for example the CCAMLR, NAFO and WCPFC, have developed or are in the process of
+Some RFMOs, for example the CCAMLR, NAFO and WCPFC, have developed or are in the process of developing specific systems for evaluating compliance performance.
+Best practice suggests that, at the very least, RFMOs should develop procedures to review and assess the effectiveness of compliance and enforcement measures on a regular basis.

-4 16 United States Code Section 3371 et seq.
+&lt;sup>4 16 United States Code Section 3371 et seq.
 Originally enacted in 1900 to deal with interstate trafficking in illegally caught wildlife, the Lacey Act was supplemented in 1926 by the Black Bass Act.
 The two acts were joined in 1981, creating the current statute, the Lacey Act Amendments of 1981.
 See also Brack (2007).

-5 Provisions along the lines of the Lacey Act have been enacted by a number of other countries, including Papua New Guinea, Nauru and the Federated States of Micronesia.
+&lt;sup>5 Provisions along the lines of the Lacey Act have been enacted by a number of other countries, including Papua New Guinea, Nauru and the Federated States of Micronesia.